nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 | `"RECEIVER_HOOK_UNDEFINED"` | Receiver hook is required by the permission behavior, but is not implemented by a receiver contract |
 | `"SENDER_HOOK_UNDEFINED"` | Sender hook is required by the permission behavior, but is not implemented by a sender contract |

+If more than one error conditions are met, the entry point MAY fail with any applicable error.

 ### Entry Point Semantics